BENCHMARK & INDEX

 CDO Management Litigation.
 PF2's expert was hired on a case disputing the adequacy of CDO manager’s resources, and the effectiveness of various (structural) mechanisms on a manager’s incentives, behavior and performance.
 Prepared expert rebuttal report.
 Requirement(s): familiarity with (i) CDO management standards; (ii) evolution of managerial behavior and industry practice for the relationships between underwriters and managers, and the potential for improper influence; (iii) relevant market participants’ expectations of CDO managers and their role(s) in the credit selection process; and (iv) deal structures and collateral management fee structures and incentives associated therewith.

 Categorization of Assets by Indenture Trustee.
 PF2 was hired by law firm Jones Day, representing an indenture trustee, on a dispute concerning the most appropriate categorization of certain assets within a CDO, taking into account indenture terminology and market standards and practices.
 PF2 examined the deal’s language, with all key details redacted, and constructed an independent report contemplating the proper characterization of the securities.
-PF2's expert also provided testimony by deposition in this case.
+PF2's expert provided testimony by deposition.
 U.S. Bank National Association v.
 Barclays Bank plc, et al., Case No. 11-CV-9199 (U.S. District Court, SDNY)

 Allocation and Sale Techniques in Municipal Bond Markets.
 PF2 reported to counsel on considerations of market practice and norms in the trading or sale of new-issue state and municipal bonds, and issues of disclosure and the appropriateness thereof.